 - Creating, evaluating, and maintaining bibliographies and resource lists on the RRT website.

 - Soliciting new resources from RRT members that meet established criteria and reviews them for inclusion on the RRT website.

 - Providing continuity for advocacy efforts (ex.
 June is LGBTQIA+ Book Month).

 - Suggesting website changes for the RRT 'Advocacy & Issues' page, including a mechanism on the web page for users to suggest new topics or other changes on the page.

 - Cultivating future leadership to sustain the advocacy efforts of the RRT.

 Displaying active committee roster as of 03/02/2024.
 Last retrieved on 03/02/2024.
 Members can log in and refresh the page to view full contact information for committee members.

 The committee will consist of 10 to 15 members, a board liaison, and will be led by a chair.
 Ideal candidates will have a background in ALA advocacy, communication, and digital skills.

-At the ALA 2012 Midwinter Meeting, the GLBT Round Table Steering Committee charged the Resources ad hoc committee one year (January 2012 to January 2013) to assess, develop, and maintain all resources listed on Publications page of the round table web site.The content on this page was on the Popular Resources page of our old web site.
+At the ALA 2012 Midwinter Meeting, the Rainbow Round Table Steering Committee charged the Resources Ad-hoc Committee one year (January 2012 to January 2013) to assess, develop, and maintain all resources listed on the 'Publications' page of the round table website.The content on this page was on the 'Popular Resources' page of our old website.

-- Committee Proposal
+- Resources Ad-hoc Committee Proposal

-- Committee Roster
+- Resources Ad-hoc Committee Roster